The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 Online agents have the same aims and objectives as the traditional high-street estate agents we’re all familiar with (and largely loath), which is to sell your home faster than a bag of chips for the most amount of money.
 Nothing new there.

-The major difference is that online estate agents don’t have physical branches/offices on the high-street, which means you can’t casually stroll into your agent’s local branch.
+The major difference is that online estate agents don’t have physical branches/offices on the high-street, which means you can’t casually stroll into their local branch.
 Instead, online agents have a website where their services are sold and managed, and a centralised office(s) where the operations are managed, including the telephone support (i.e. the substitute for face-to-face support) for all their customers (the vendors).

 Not only does this model mean online agents overheads are drastically reduced, which ultimately means they can offer a much cheaper solution to home-sellers compared to traditional high-street agents, but it also allows them to target the entire home-selling market in the UK (including England, Wales & Scotland), unlike the traditional high-street agent, who are generally limited to the local market.